 Why do both laws come with pain and suffering?

 As we move closer in exploring the connection between the physical laws and the moral laws, one now comes to the beginning of the story in Christianity.
 The yearning question of mankind is why is there pain and suffering?
 Since God created his creation with these laws, why do both laws (moral and physical) come with pain and suffering attached to it?
 Christianity explains this question by pointing to the beginning of the story.
 It is appropriate to look at the start of the story as humanity is asking the pain and suffering question from the middle of the story.
 Just like if Kevin walks into the middle of a movie and asks what is going on in the movie, the others who are familiar with the story will begin to explain what is going on by first describing to Kevin what happened in the opening scene of the movie.
 Well, the opening scene in the Christian story is the fall of man in Genesis.
 In the beginning, God and mankind enjoyed an intimate and perfect relationship in Eden.
 Everything worked well at first in Eden.
 In Eden, there was no pain and suffering.
 There were no hurricanes, cancer, or anything of that like.
-God’s creation was pure.
+God’s creation was in its perfected state.
 Also in Eden, God gave the human race a choice; either to participate in God’s creation (love God), or refuse to participate in God’s creation (love yourself).
 Recall in the last article that love has to come with a free choice.
 By asking his creation to participate with him, God is asking his creation if they want to love him – or if they prefer to love themselves.
-This choice God was giving man is much like a father saying to his children; you can live in my house with me, or live on your own without me.
 As God was giving instructions to mankind much like a father, God indicated: “You may freely eat the fruit of every tree in the garden; but you must not eat from the tree of knowledge of good and evil, for when you eat of it you will surely die” (Genesis 2:16-17).
-In this story, the tree and the fruit are most likely an allegory the ancient author used to describe the teaching of knowledge in the moral law.
+In this story, the tree and the fruit are most likely an allegory the ancient author used to describe the teaching of knowledge in the moral and physical laws.
 Notice that the tree is called the knowledge of good and evil.
 Here, the author is poetically describing God’s instruction to man about the intrinsic connection of the physical law and the moral law.
 After all, the words both “good and evil” are a description of the moral realm and the word “knowledge” is a clue to the totality of the physical world.
-Then, as the story unfolds, an outside entity that was craftier than man, tricked man into believing going to the knowledge of good and evil would not hurt him.
-In fact, this being indicated that going to the teaching of knowledge of good and evil would bring man pleasure, power, and be like God.
+Then, as the story unfolds, an outside entity that was craftier than man, tricked them into believing going to the knowledge of good and evil would not hurt them.
+In fact, this outside “thing” indicated that going to the teaching of knowledge of good and evil would bring man pleasure, power, and be like God.
 Then, the story describes that they saw the fruit (teaching) “pleasing to the eye and also desirable for gaining wisdom” (Genesis 3:6).
 However, after the man and woman ate the fruit, their eyes were open, and they realized what they had done.
 With this story, the moral laws and the physical laws combine to illustrate the origin of the problem with both laws.
-The problem lies with man’s bad decision not to obey his Creator.
-Then end result is that sin, pain, and suffering enters the human scene and ruined everything.
+The problem lies with humanity’s bad decision not to obey their Creator.
+Then end result is that sin, pain, and suffering enters the human scene and ruins everything.

 As C. S. Lewis said, “They wanted some corner in the universe of which they can say to God ‘This is our business.’
 Pride said that the knowledge of both the physical and moral laws comes from mankind, not from God.
 But, given that a choice needs knowledge to make that choice, and man selected his limited knowledge over God’s infinite knowledge, the result of this decision would be a bad effect.
 Man is selecting limited knowledge (his way) over ultimate knowledge (God’s way) to make a choice (I will eat) that overrides the instructions of ultimate knowledge (don’t eat).
 This is literally the most inept decision in human history.
 This incompetent choice comes with a heavy price tag.
 The result is death of the human soul.
 Additionally, given the Fine Tuning of the universe, the other result is that this cause and effect creation that will produce flawed human people will also contain pain and suffering embedded in the physical laws.
 This human selection of pride, which shouts out my way – brought about the pain and suffering humanity now experiences in the physical world in diseases and natural catastrophes.

-Moreover, the good news is that God became a man and took on the effects of our bad choice so that he can usher us back into Eden with Him – as it was in the beginning.
+However, the good news is that God became a man and took on the effects of our bad choice so that he can usher us back into Eden with Him – as it was in the beginning.
+So, all the problems humanity faces from hurricanes to violent crime should be a reminder to us of the problem we created at the beginning of the story, but also the solution God provides us at the end of the story.